minislel/TinderCopilotRewrite/README.md

 because js is giving me too much of a headache and to be honest, the previous version is totally sloppy and the way I approached it makes me want to throw up

 ## Usage

-~~Tinder Copilot utilizes Gemini-2.5-Flash from AI Studio~~
+Tinder Copilot utilizes Gemini-2.5-Flash from AI Studio

-~~Tinder Copilot will automatically add so-called Rizz buttons to your Tinder conversation~~
+~inder Copilot will automatically add so-called Rizz buttons to your Tinder conversation

-~~"Evaluate Messages" will evaluate your messages chess.com-style, e.g. Blunder, Book Move etc.~~
+"Evaluate Messages" will evaluate your messages chess.com-style, e.g. Blunder, Book Move etc.

-~~"Rizz me" will take the whole conversation and suggest a next message for your Tinder Match~~
+"Rizz me" will take the whole conversation and suggest a next message for your Tinder Match

-As of now, It's totally unusable, the above will be true shortly

 ## Installation

 In order to install the extension, either clone the repository or download it as .ZIP and unpack it

+Next, run npm install

 Next, go to chrome://extensions, check "Developer mode" and "Install unpacked" and select the repository folder